 Piper Books addresses the main dyslexic problems that lead to severe reading difficulties:

 BRI-ARI instruction (for younger children) and MRI (for older children, teenagers and adults) place great emphasis on the 'how-to' of decoding.
 This focus provides essential phonological practice as students learn to blend and segment.
-Growing awareness of the smallest sounds in words is enhanced in the early stages by SPELL, with children learning to encode by 'saying the sounds' as they write each word.
+Growing awareness of the smallest sounds in words is enhanced in the early stages by Spelling with BRI, with children learning to encode by 'saying the sounds' as they write each word.

 "The most effective way to remember the code’s patterns with minimum effort is through controlled exposure and varied repetition."

 Diane McGuinness, Early Reading Instruction